bytebility/aqara-agent2mqtt/README.md

 If subscribed successfully, updates to subscribed resources will be reflected in `agent/response` topic (those with `"method": "auto.forward"`).

-Be aware that resource values for `auto.forward` are actually the UTF-8 Hex representation of the actual value.
+Be aware that resource values for `auto.forward` are actually the UTF-8 Hex representation of the original value.
 So `"0.4.85":"323530"` actually means `"0.4.85":"250"`.